The benefits, and drawbacks, of a higher interest rate in Canada

 The benefits of higher interest rates

 Higher interest rates can be good news.
 The savings in a "high-interest" bank account could grow faster.
-Also, many fixed-rate investments, like guaranteed interest options Opens a new website in a new window or guaranteed investment certificates (GICs), could provide higher returns.
-You can also work with a financial security advisor to update your mutual funds and segregated funds policy Opens a new website in a new window to help you take advantage of higher interest rates.
+Also, many fixed-rate investments, like guaranteed interest options or guaranteed investment certificates (GICs), could provide higher returns.
+You can also work with a financial security advisor to update your mutual funds and segregated funds policy to help you take advantage of higher interest rates.

 There are some simple ways to make the most of rising interest rates, or at least limit their negative impact.
-For example, if you have an open mortgage Opens a new website in a new window, explore changing it to a closed mortgage Opens a new website in a new window.
+For example, if you have an open mortgage, explore changing it to a closed mortgage.
 Unlike an open mortgage, a closed mortgage won't be affected by changes in the interest rate.

 For the time being, interest rates aren't exactly skyrocketing, which means the total return on your investments will likely remain modest.
 Eventually, however, a rising interest rate could translate into more income for your investment portfolio, especially those that are fixed income, like bonds and GICs.
 (Your fixed-income investments also serve as an important counterweight to any investments in stocks, particularly when the stock market experiences a downturn).